paulasilvatech/Code-AI-Dev/docs/complete_workshop_guide.md

 ### 🚀 Hands-On Exercise 1: Your First AI-Generated Code (20 minutes)

+> **👨‍🏫 Workshop Facilitator Note:**
+> - Participants WILL get different code suggestions - this is expected!
+> - Prepare to explain AI variability (it's a feature, not a bug)
+> - Emphasize that different implementations are learning opportunities
+> - Have the reference implementation ready to share if needed
+> - Encourage participants to share their variations with the group

 ### 🎯 1.1 Create Your First AI-Assisted Code

 > ⏱️ **Time Required:** 10 minutes